Quick Start: Template publishing

 After you finish defining and testing parameters and attributes, publish the file.
-Publishing your FXG template places it on the Scene7 Image Servers and activates the URL.
+Publishing your FXG template places it on the Dynamic Media Image Servers and activates the URL.

 Be sure to publish all images and fonts associated with your FXG template.